TheFifthRider/simply-roleplaying-webapp/docs/character/equipment.md

 Equipment with this tag requires two hands to wield effectively. _Rocket launchers_, _mauls_, _longbows_, and _staves_ often have the Large tag.

-#### Long-range

-Equipment with this tag are effective a long ways away, usually over 10m away.

-#### Melee-range

-Equipment with this tag are effective within arm's reach, usually within 1.5m.

 #### Payload

 Weapons with this tag fire a heavy or explosive projectile. _Cannons_, _grenade launchers_, and _slings_ often have the Payload tag.